yusufusta/RasBa/README.md

 # RasBa

 Build fast, small, uncomplicated websites.
+Bridge with PHP and JS.

 ## ✨ Features

 > With RasbaHTML, the page is almost blank.
-All texts and variables are added while the page is loading (with RasbaJS)
+All texts and variables are added while the page is loading (with RasbaJS).
+You can disable it.

 - [x] Router
 - [x] Easy, small
-- [x] Advanced DOM
-- [x] Anti-Scrap (like Vue)
+- [x] Anti-Scrap
 - [x] DataBase
+- [ ] More JS function

 ## 📦 Install